radareorg/radare2-book/visual_mode/visual_disassembly.md

 ## Function Argument display

-To enable this vew use this config var `e dbg.funcarg = true`
+To enable this view use this config var `e dbg.funcarg = true`

 ![funcarg](funcarg.png)